abdu1qadeer/Web-Projects/Cards (FE)/README.md

 This is a simple card project created using HTML, CSS and basic JS.
-It provides a straightforward card component with a simple hover effects.
+It provides a straightforward card component with simple hover effects.

 ![Card ScreenShot](card-ss.PNG)